mossdet/Mossdet/README.md

 # Mossdet
 MOSSDET Readme

-For any questions please contact us at daniel.lachner@uniklinik-freiburg.de.
+For any questions please contact us at daniel.lachner@hotmail.com

 Instructions: